-In most cases, you and your spouse will own your house jointly.
+Trying to determine your home value to split in a divorce?
+In most cases, you and your spouse will own your home jointly.
 That means you’ve jointly developed equity in the home.
 The basic definition of equity is the part of your home’s value that you own at a given point in time.

 Unless you arrived at your home’s closing in the distant past with a suitcase full of cash, your home was probably purchased with a combination of a down payment from you and a mortgage loan from a bank.
 Over the time you’ve lived there, your equity usually goes up with regular payments on the mortgage—unless you’ve taken on a second mortgage or have liens against the house from other financial dealings.

 Your home’s fair market value is also a number that changes over time, usually growing larger.
 If you’ve owned your house for a number of decades, its current value is likely significantly higher than the purchase price at the time you first became a homeowner.
 Although you may see an assessed value that changes each year on your real property tax statements, this is not the best gauge of current value.